3DOM-FBK/3DOM-Semantic-Facade/README.md

 _________________________________________________________________________
 ### 1. Dataset Description

-It is a new real-world, densely-annotated, semantic segmentation benchmark for (historic) building facades.
+We present a new real-world, densely-annotated, semantic segmentation benchmark for (historic) building facades.
 Sequences contain high-resolution images across various cities in Italy.
 They depict historic building facades from the street level.
 The buildings, although of similar height, feature a significant diversity in architectural styles and structural characteristics spreading from traditional historic center buildings to cathedrals.

 The number of images for each sequence varies.
 RGB images are in \*.jpg format and are